instructure/instructure-icons/README.md

 ## Icon formats:

 - Accessible React components for each icon/variant
-- SVG files optimzied for the web with [configurable](gulpfile.babel.js/config.js) bounding boxes/margins
+- SVG files optimized for the web with configurable bounding boxes/margins
 - Icon font (to support legacy UI code)

 ## Usage